geeksloth/Binance-Futures-Bot/README.md

 ```

 ## Kick it run
-After your customization is finished, run the bot by:
+After your customization is finished, run the JAKT-bot by:
 ```bash
 docker-compose up
 ```